lifecracker87/niceadmin-angular/README.md

 # niceadmin-angular
-A angular port of NICE Admin Template by BootstrapMade
+An angular port of NICE Admin Template by BootstrapMade